 To avoid unnecessary errors you are strongly advised to use the 'spell-check' and 'grammar-check' functions of your word processor.

 Careful statistical analysis must be performed and reported to support any statements regarding the existence of differences in study groups.
 Statistical support should underlie hypothesis testing.
-Error bars are required on all experimental and calculated data points with an explanation in the text as to how the errors were determined.
+Error bars are required on all experimental and calculated data points.
+Please include a separate Statistical Methods section in the text that includes an explanation regarding how the errors, differences, and confidence levels were determined.

 If there is more than one appendix, they should be identified as A, B, etc. Formulae and equations in appendices should be given separate numbering: Eq.
 (A.1), Eq.
 (A.2), etc.; in a subsequent appendix, Eq.
 (B.1) and so on.
 Similarly for tables and figures: Table A.1; Fig. A.1, etc.